 1. The development of mindsets

-This biographical series of mindsets and levels of maturity may be described as follows:
+This biographical series of mindsets and levels of maturity can be described as follows:

 The self-orientated-impulsive mindset

-We go through this learning phase in our development from around the age two to five years.
+We go through this stage of learning in our development from around between two to five.
 In the self-orientated impulsive mindset we are deeply caught up with ourselves and our own needs.
-Reflective thinking and a sense of longer periods of time are not yet possible in this attitude.
+Reflective thinking and a sense of longer periods of time are not yet possible in this mindset.
 We reject feedback and remain stuck in stereotypical ways of thinking that concentrate more on the concrete than the abstract.
-Other people are a means to a way and our behaviour is largely opportunistic.
+Other people are a means to an end and our behaviour is largely opportunistic.

 We are not yet able to grasp or control our own emotional experience.
 We lack the ability to empathise with people.
 Our ways of thinking are simplistic, it‘s always somebody else’s fault and somebody else always started it.
 We tend to be defensive because we lack a sense of security and genuine self-awareness.

 We learn this mindset from the time when we first begin to speak consciously of the “we”.
 It’s a mindset that accompanies us through primary school.
 In the group-centric conformist mindset we learn the rules and norms that govern our social environment.
 Our identity is strongly defined through belonging to an “us” rather than through our own individuality.
 Obedience and submission are predominant in this mindset.
 This is associated with strong feelings of guilt if we fail to comply with conventional norms.
 We have a desire not to lose face, which allows us to avoid conflict.
 We prefer to steer clear of conflicts and keep our mouths shut.
 Our own feelings and inner life are still intangible.
 We accept criticism if it’s based on principles that are set externally: “But the teacher said that …”

 The rationalistic-functional mindset